Our Fundamental Approach to Corporate Governance

 The Audit Committee consists of five corporate auditors (all independent officers including three outside auditors), with outside auditors possessing expertise as lawyers, or possessing extensive knowledge and experience as former employees of administrative organs and financial institution, to audit for compliance in management practices.
 Each auditor participates in Board of Directors meetings and other important meetings and checks over important decision-making documents related to the area for which he or she is responsible in order to understand the process of decision making on important issues and monitor business operations.
 Additionally, each auditor also conducts investigations into relevant business operations and, if deemed necessary, receives business reports from subsidiaries and audits the execution of directors’ duties, reporting results to the directors.
 Dedicated staff members are also assigned to the Auditor’s Office to support these operations.

-In FYE March 2020, our financial audit was carried out by two certified public accountants, Tomohiro Narita and Hiroto Inoue, who are both members of Ernst & Young ShinNihon LLC.
-We also have seven other certified public accountants and 20 other staff involved in financial auditing.
+In FYE March 2021, our financial audit was carried out by two certified public accountants, Tomohiro Narita and Hiroto Inoue, who are both members of Ernst & Young ShinNihon LLC.
+We also have five other certified public accountants and 20 other staff involved in financial auditing.

 Appointments and Compensations Committee